 Speaking of spending more, audio buddy Niels was so kind to bring along his Soulution 711.
 At 55.000 euro it is the most expensive amp that I have listened to in my system so far.
 Just as with CH Precision, it seems that many people are under the impression that Soulution amps sound cold and sterile.
 Reading older reviews it seems that indeed earlier Soulution products may have actually tended in that direction.
 But I can confirm that the 711 sounds full-bodied, sonorous and even warm, not bright or clinical in the least.

 Like the CH Precision amps, the Soulution 711 uses a smart system to monitor and maintain proper transistor bias in all circumstances and while it does not offer the convenience of adjusting the feedback on the fly, it only employs local feedback, no global feedback.
 So, when setting the A1’s to zero global feedback, these two amps operate more or less on equal ground.

 In the Analog Domain review, I used the 711 with the Apogee Duetta Signature, Vivid Giya G3 s2, and the Wilsons.
 For the purpose of this review, however, I will only use the Wilsons.

 When switching from the A1’s to the 711, the latter sounds fuller in the midrange, more sonorous in the bass and darker overall.
 It’s actually somewhat similar to the overall PrimaLuna sound, as weird as that may sound.
 Of course, the 711 beats that amp on all accounts except the typical lyrical aspect so typical of tubes but they share a similar presentation in terms of tonality and especially in the midrange, which with the 711 could even be argued to be somewhat tubelike.
-The 711 also comes across as being more dynamic when playing material that is not itself very dynamic but this might just be a matter of added heft or an artifact.
+The 711 also comes across as being more dynamic when playing material that is not itself very dynamic but this might just be a matter of added heft.